 But my goal with this post is not to try and disprove every argument against investing in a 401k.
 Because these excuses can be endless.

-Instead, my goal is to share with you 5 simple, wealth-building reasons why you need to invest in your 401k
+Instead, my goal is to share with you 5 simple, wealth-building reasons why you need to max out your 401k

 But before I start, a quick disclaimer.
 I am using the term 401k in this post to represent really any primary employer-based investment account.
 So if your employer has a 403b like mine instead of a 401k, same arguments apply.